 First, don't take too many hours.
-Taking a heavy courseload does not mean you are smarter or more diligent than your peers.
-Instead, you will be overbooked and too tired to do your best work.
-If others are taking a very heavy courseload, either they not doing their best work, or else those courses aren't actually very difficult-so pay them no mind when they boast about how hard they are working!
-If you always find yourself too busy to go to an exciting campus event, such as a symposium, concert, or majors' lunch with an invited scholar, or if you find yourself discarding an interesting research question for a project purely because you feel it will take more time than you have that semester, you have overbooked yourself at the expense of your intellectual growth.
+Taking a heavy courseload doen't mean you are smarter or more diligent than your peers.
+Instead, you'll be overbooked and too tired to do your best work.
+If others are taking a very heavy courseload, either they're not doing their best work, or else those courses aren't actually very difficult-so pay them no mind when they boast about how hard they're working!
+If you find yourself too busy to go to an exciting campus event, such as a symposium, concert, or majors' lunch with an invited scholar, or if you find yourself discarding an interesting research question for a project purely because you feel it will take more time than you have, you have overbooked yourself at the expense of your intellectual growth.